-Nigeria beat Egypt 3-2 in the penultimate match of the African Nations Cup soccer tournament in Addis Ababa, Ethiopia, on Sunday (14 March).
+Background: Nigeria beat Egypt 3-2 in the penultimate match of the African Nations Cup soccer tournament in Addis Ababa, Ethiopia, on Sunday (14 March).
 The Nigerians' win came as a surprise because they looked the lesser team for much of the match.

 Later the same day Morocco held Guinea to a one-all draw, and so became outright winners of the Cup, with Guinea in second place.
 The result of the Nigeria-Egypt match meant that Nigeria ended in third place with Egypt fourth.